 5. Get to know your language resources.

-If families of ELLs are also navigating the special education process, you’ll need even more support in place.
+If families of English language learners are also navigating the special education process, you’ll need even more support in place.
 Families need to understand technical details to take part in all conversations and decisions.
 They also need to understand their rights, the implications of the special education process, and how the school can support their child.

 Strategies for getting to know language resources: